Graph is a Natural Regularization: Revisiting Vector Quantization for Graph Representation Learning: Complexity Analysis

 Assume a $L$-layer GNN, a codebook of size $K$, and hidden dimension of $d$, the number of nodes and links are denoted as $|\mathcal{V}|$ and $|\mathcal{E}|$ respectively.
 We divide the complexity analysis into two parts: Pre-computation of contrastive set and quantization process.

 \myparagraph{Pre-computation of Contrastive Set} Before training, RGVQ constructs for each node sets of positive and negative samples, based on both structural and feature similarity.
 This step is performed once and reused during training.
 To implement this, neighbors are first extracted by scanning the adjacency matrix, which requires $O(|\mathcal{E}|)$ time.
 Then compute feature distances between each node and all others will take $O(|\mathcal{V}|^2 d)$ time.
 However, in practice, we adopt a sampling strategy: for each node, we sample $M$ non-neighbor nodes (where $M$ is a small constant, e.g., 100) and compute their feature similarity.
 This limits the total cost of semantic similarity computation to $O(|\mathcal{V}| \cdot M \cdot d)$, which is linear in the number of nodes.
 After collecting both structurally and semantically similar candidates, we perform top-$k$ selection for each node to finalize its positive sample set, costing $O(|\mathcal{V}| \log k)$ time in total.
-Negative samples are the same from all nodes.
+Negative pairs are sampled from the set of all nodes excluding the positives.
 Thus, the overall time complexity of the contrastive set construction process is $O(|\mathcal{E}| + |\mathcal{V}| \cdot M \cdot d + |\mathcal{V}| \log k)$, which is linear in the number of nodes and edges under fixed $M$ and $k$.

 \myparagraph{Quantization Process} The time and space complexity of the GNN encoder are $O(L d^2 |\mathcal{V}| + L d |\mathcal{E}|)$ and $O(L d^2 + L d |\mathcal{V}| + |\mathcal{E}|)$, respectively.
 The decoder has the same complexity.
 RGVQ computes the distance between each node embedding and all $K$ codewords, and estimates the soft assignment distribution via the Gumbel-Softmax trick.
 This process requires $O(|\mathcal{V}| K d)$ time and $O(|\mathcal{V}| K)$ space.
 Finally, RGVQ regularizes the assignment distributions using the InfoNCE loss between node pairs.
 For each node, this involves computing similarities with $k$ positive and $k$ negative samples, each over $K$-dimensional distributions.
 The total cost is $O(|\mathcal{V}| \cdot (2k) \cdot K)$.